typelevel/cats-effect/docs/typeclasses.md

 }
 ```

 This is simply equivalent to writing `fa`.
-Which is to say, `poll` composes in the way you would expect.
+Which is to say, `demask` composes in the way you would expect.

 ### Self-Cancelation